 |$2000 and above||$50|

 Holds.
 All accounts that are delinquent are placed on hold.
-Per SUNY policy, students on hold are prevented from receiving College services, including registering for classes, ordering transcripts, and receiving a diploma, and other miscellaneous activities.
+Per SUNY policy, students on hold are prevented from receiving College services, including registering for classes.
 Financial holds are not removed until the current amount billed is paid in full.
 Holds are not removed simply by paying the prior month's amount due once a new (current) bill has been generated.
 If you are unsure of the correct amount due please call the office, and if you are calling on behalf of a student please ensure a completed FERPA form is on file with the office.

 De-Registered.
 Students who fail to complete the payment/confirmation requirements of the semester bill will be de-registered from their class schedule.
 Also, additional fees of $80 - $100 will be assessed to de-registered students.
 (The exact amount of additional fees depends on the original balance due.)
 Such students must then make arrangements with the Student Accounts office to pay their bill BEFORE they are allowed to rebuild their schedule.
 A schedule can be re-built only during the first week of classes (Drop/Add) and there is no guarantee that the original class schedule can be built.